yxu173/agent-app/README.md

 1. A Streamlit UI
 2. A FastAPI server
-3. A Postgres database with the PgVector extension.
+3. SQLite database for local storage.

 You can run the agent app in 2 environments: